This post may contain affiliate links. Please read our disclosure policy for more information.

 Never shop on an empty stomach.

-Our eyes are bigger than our stomach after writing a marathon of exams.
+Our eyes are bigger than our stomachs after writing a marathon of exams.

 Studies have shown that hunger makes us more likely to buy things, food and non-food items!
 Think twice before buying anything when you’re hungry.